 You’ll also notice that Artificial intelligence and the Workplace are experiencing tremendous growth as media topics.
 The chart on the right represents the relative share of coverage, so when you take these seven media topics as one data set, 5G accounts for only 6% of that coverage, AI 7%, Security 33%, etc.

-This is not saying that of all WIRED coverage, security is mentioned 33% of the time.
+This is not to say that of all WIRED coverage; security is mentioned 33% of the time.
 It’s only representative of this data set.

 So as we continue to analyze the data, I wanted to understand how often WIRED was writing about some of the top technology companies.
 This data represents notable mentions, meaning after I excluded all the other companies, Google was still mentioned in 568 total articles, and I did the same for each company.

 So the next logical question is, yes, there’s a lot of interesting data here, but are there any actionable insights?

 Well, after reviewing the data, I found a few.